 FinCEN pointed out that federal law enforcement agents raided Artichoke Joe’s in March 2011, eventually resulting in the conviction of two customers for “loan-sharking and other illicit activities conducted at AJC.”

 Senior-level staff of the card room knew about the activity – these loan sharks actually transacted business with AJC patrons with employees watching – but never filed the required Suspicious Activity Reports.

 FinCEN also reported that even if someone at Artichoke Joe’s wanted to go about doing the right thing, it seems there weren’t any internal controls to help prevent criminal activity like money laundering.

 “In particular,” the press release said, “AJC failed to adopt adequate policies and procedures to address risks associated with gaming practices that allow customers to pool or co-mingle their bets with relative anonymity.”

-Artichoke Joe’s also never setup a system so that its prop players and employees could report suspicious activity in any sort of organized way and never reported large-volume chip redemptions by people who never gambled or originally exchanged cash for chips.
+Artichoke Joe’s also never set up a system so that its prop players and employees could report suspicious activity in an organized way, and the room never reported large-volume chip redemptions by people who never gambled or originally exchanged cash for chips.